Strength Training for Older Adults: The Complete Guide for Over 40

 Exercise Selection: Prefer exercises with high muscle stimulus and low joint stress.
 Machines aren't inferior to free weights — for 40+ they're often safer (Fisher et al. 2024). → Our 110+ exercises with safety ratings

 Volume: Start conservative (10-15 sets per muscle group/week) and increase slowly.
-RPE-based control is more precise than rigid percentages (Helms et al. 2016).
+RIR-based control is more precise than rigid percentages (Helms et al. 2016).

 Progression: Weekly increases are unrealistic after 40.
 Think in monthly cycles.
 2-3% increase per month is sustainable.